raceintospace/raceintospace/README.md

 If you don't already have git installed, you'll also have to run:

     $ sudo apt install git

+### Fedora

+If you are on a Fedora-based system, you can get everything with:

+    $ sudo dnf install cmake gcc-c++ SDL-devel protobuf-devel boost-devel \
+        libogg-devel libvorbis-devel libtheora-devel jsoncpp-devel \
+        physfs-devel libpng-devel

+### Build

 To compile the game quickly you can run a series of commands in-line.
 This creates a folder where the compiled game will be installed.
 If you want it named